-The rating-related processes and IT systems are constructed in a rating system-specific way and fully comply with the statutory supervisory requirements.
-In this context, there is a strict separation for all of the rating systems between the areas of market, transaction management and credit-risk monitoring.
-The rating systems are validated by the credit-risk monitoring unit, which is an application-independent division.
-When validating the rating systems, we differentiate between a pool validation, which takes place centrally with the rating providers for rating procedures that are applied together with other institutions (for instance for the VR Immo Rating and the VR Rating Banks), and a MünchenerHyp-specific validation.
-In addition to validating the rating procedure, the latter also evaluates the procedural and IT-related application of the rating system at MünchenerHyp.
+Processes and IT systems relevant for rating purposes are constructed in a rating system-specific way and fully comply with the statutory supervisory requirements.
+In this context, there is a strict separation for all of the rating systems between the areas of market, transaction management and counterparty risk monitoring.
+The rating systems are validated by the counterparty risk monitoring unit, which operates independently and has no involvement in initiating and closing business transactions.
+When validating the rating systems a distinction is made between a pool validation, which takes place centrally with rating providers using rating procedures applied together with other institutions (for instance for the VR Immo Rating, the VR-Rating Banks and at CredaRate), and a MünchenerHyp-specific validation.
+In addition to validating the rating procedure, the latter also evaluates the procedural and IT-related application of the rating systems at MünchenerHyp.